 The Orlando Farmers Market, located at Lake Eola Park, is much more than your average farmers market.
 Taking place every Sunday from 10 a.m. to 4 p.m., the farmers market is perfect for a family afternoon.
 Here, one can find fresh produce, baked goods, crafts, jewelry, plants, live entertainment and more.
 It’s much more than a traditional farmers market, ensuring that all ages have a great time.

 For families who want to be entertained by the arts, the Dr. Phillips Center for the Performing Arts is the place to go.
-In addition to Broadway shows and concerts, the facility, which opened November 6, will have performances and classes for children.
+In addition to Broadway shows and concerts, the facility has performances and classes for children.

 Located in the former 1926 Wells’ Built Hotel, the museum features over 6,000 square feet of display space showcasing artifacts, turn-of-the-century decor and memorabilia.
 The museum retains the original hotel facade and a guest room featuring authentic furniture and decorations of the 1930’s.